reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ##### Header
 In the previous sections, we have seen how to add headers to the client interface.
-Another way to add headers to requests and responses is via interceptors. **We might consider adding interceptors for headers if we need the same common headers to be passed to every request or response.**
+Another way to add headers to requests and responses is via interceptors. **We should consider adding interceptors for headers if we need the same common headers to be passed to every request or response.**
 ````java
 OkHttpClient.Builder httpClient = new OkHttpClient.Builder();
 httpClient.addInterceptor(new Interceptor() {